esimov/colorquant/README.md

 Copyright © 2017 Endre Simo

 This software is distributed under the MIT license.
 See the [LICENSE](https://github.com/esimov/colorquant/blob/master/LICENSE) file for the full license text.

-## License

-This software is distributed under the MIT license found in the LICENSE file.